 - GST on pre-packaged and labelled namkeens, bhujia, mixtures, chabena, and similar edible preparations reduced from 12% to 5%.

-Namkeen manufacturers with a registered brand name are liable to pay a GST of 12% on every sale.
-However, those with unregistered brand names are charged a GST rate of 5%.
+After GST 2.0 reforms, namkeen manufacturers with a registered brand name are liable to pay a GST of 5% instead of 12% on every sale.
+Those with unregistered brand names continue to charge 5% GST.

 A manufacturer claiming to have an unregistered brand name has no enforceable right or actionable claim on its brand name.
 One can also voluntarily forgo their brand name.
 All they have to do is file an affidavit with the jurisdictional commissioner of Central Tax.